Conservative-Minded Authoritarianism & Liberal-Minded Anarchism

 I often criticize conservatives for their tendency toward higher rates (relative to liberals) of motivated reasoning about political issues.
 It’s not that conservatives are generally less rational on all issues, rather primarily on political issues.
 It’s not even that conservatives are less informed, rather that they are more misinformed; in fact, the average conservative is more misinformed to the degree they are more informed, a fact that frustrates me endlessly.
 From global warming to sex ed, it seems impossible to have a straightforward discussion of the facts.

-However, when pointing this all out, I want to be absolutely clear that I’m not denying the failures of liberalism, sadly the failures of liberalism being all to apparent to my liberal-minded sensibility.
+However, when pointing this all out, I want to be absolutely clear that I’m not denying the failures of liberalism, sadly the failures of liberalism being all too apparent to my liberal-minded sensibility.
 It’s also become clear to me that most people, especially conservatives, don’t understand the actual weaknesses and problems of liberalism.
 Liberals often get blamed for the problems of conservatism partly because many conservatives don’t want to take full responsibility for their own issues and also because liberals are prone to acting like conservatives, that latter point being one of the oddest aspects of the social science research.

 Before I get into more complex factors, let me point out a simple example of liberal bias.
 There is one particular area where liberals are most strongly prone to motivated reasoning (Chris Mooney, The Republican Brain, Kindle Locations 6130-6132):